Search Bible Outlines and commentaries

 1. (:5-6) Don’t Be Misled by Charismatic Religious Leaders

-These things will happen throughout these “last days” in which we are living now … certainly happened to a limited extent before the destruction in 70 A.D. … but the intensity will be ratcheted up during the Tribulation period – and especially in the second half which is the Great Tribulation as we will see next week
+These things will happen throughout these “last days” in which we are living now … certainly happened to a limited extent before the destruction in 70 A.D. … but the intensity will be ratcheted up during the final 70th week of Daniel’s prophecy – and especially in the second half which begins with the Great Tribulation as we will see next week

 So there is definite application to us right now – we have to be on guard against deception …